spadin/devenv/README.md

 # spadin/devenv

 Docker image of my development environment so I can save my dotfile configuration and get started developing on any computer with Docker right away.
+Probably not very helpful for others aside from it being a good starting point for your own Docker-based development environment.

 ## build